SovereignCloudStack/gx-credential-generator/README.md

 gx-credential generator creates Gaia-X conformant descriptions for

 - Cloud Service Provider
-- IaaS Service Offering (OpenStack)
+- OpenStack as an IaaS Service Offering
-- KaaS Service Offering (Kubernetes)
+- Kubernetes as a KaaS Service Offering

-These descriptions can be generated separately and consist of a set of Gaia-X Credentials including a complaince credential from  [GXDCH](https://gaia-x.eu/gxdch/) Compliance Service to confirm CSP, IaaS as well as KaaS are Gaia-X compliant.
+These descriptions can be generated separately and consist of a set of Gaia-X Credentials including a compliance credential from [GXDCH](https://gaia-x.eu/gxdch/) Compliance Service to confirm CSP, IaaS as well as KaaS are Gaia-X compliant.

-Gaia-X defines several level of compliance, each with a different security level. gx-credential generator supports the very basic level, called "Conformity".
+Gaia-X defines several level of compliance, each with a different security level. gx-credential generator supports the very basic level, called "Conformity" and is compliant with repect to Gaia-X Tagus release..

 ### Cloud Service Provider

 Gaia-X expects the following three Gaia-X Credentials for a CSP in order to be Gaia-X complaint:

 - Gaia-X Terms and Conditions signed by CSP
-- Legal Registration number issued by an accredited GXDCH Notary Service
+- Legal Registration number issued by a Notary Service accredited GXDCH
 - Gaia-X mandatory attributes for CSP

 gx-credential-generator generates required credentials and requests Gaia-X compliance for CSP at GXDCH.
-Each Gaia-X Credential is written to a separate JSON-LD file being prefixed as follows:

-- lp: Gaia-X Credential containing CSP's legal and headquarter address
-- lrn: Gaia-X Credential for CSP's legal registration number issued by GXDCH Notary Service. gx-credential generator reaches out to Notary Service automatically.
-- tandc: Signed Gaia-X Terms and Conditions
-- vp_csp: collection of all Gaia-X Credentials to be sent to GXDCH Compliance Service for validation

-CPS's properties are not discoverable, they are read out from configuration file.
+CPS's properties are not discoverable and read out from configuration file.
 See [configuration](#configuration) section for more details.

 ### OpenStack

-gx-credential-generator collects discoverable information from an OpenStack cloud and bundles them to Gaia-X Credentials.
+gx-credential-generator collects discoverable information from an OpenStack cloud, bundles them to Gaia-X Credentials and requests for compliance at GXDCH.

+Each Gaia-X Credential is written to a separate JSON-LD file being prefixed as follows:

+- so: Gaia-X mandatory attributes for service offerings
+- vmso: Openstack cloud properties including public VM Images as well as Server Flavors
+- vp_so: collection of all Gaia-X Credentials to be sent to GXDCH Compliance Service for validation
+- cs_so: Compliance Credential for OpenStack as Gaia-X Service Offering

 To discover cloud properties, gx-credential generator requires access to OpenStack cloud as normal tenant user.

 gx-credential-generator read the OpenStack catalog to collect

 - public VM Images
 - public Server Flavors

-gx-credential-generator generates required credentials and requests Gaia-X compliance for OpenStack cloud at GXDCH.
-Each Gaia-X Credential is written to a separate JSON-LD file being prefixed as follows:

-- so: Gaia-X mandatory attributes for service offerings
-- vmso: Openstack cloud properties including public VM Images as well as Server Flavors
-- vp_so: collection of all Gaia-X Credentials to be sent to GXDCH Compliance Service for validation

-Properties, which are not discoverable are taken from configuration file.
-See [configuration](#configuration) section for more details.

 ### k8s